SublimeText/LaTeXTools/README.markdown

 <br>

-On **OSX**, you need to be running the MacTeX distribution (which is pretty much the only one available on the Mac anyway) and the Skim PDF previewer.
+On **OSX**, you need to be running the MacTeX distribution (which is pretty much the only one available on the Mac anyway).
+It also recommended that you install the Skim PDF viewer, as this provides support for forward and inverse search.
+By default, LaTeXTools will assume that you're using Skim.
+If you're not, see the section on viewers below.
 Just download and install these in the usual way.
 I have tested MacTeX versions 2010--2014, both 32 and 64 bits; these work fine.
 MacTeX 2015 also works.
 On the other hand, MacTeX 2008 does *not* seem to work out of the box (compilation fails), so please upgrade.

 **El Capitan note**: sadly, with each OS X release, Apple deviates more and more from established Unix conventions.
 The latest "innovation" is that, beginning with El Capitan, apps can no longer write to `/usr`.
 MacTeX 2015 remedies this by creating a link to TeX binaries in `/Library/TeX`.
 The default LaTeXTools settings file now adds `/Library/TeX/texbin` to the `texpath`.
 In practice, this means the following.